RajAujla01/data402_nosql/StarWars/README.md

 ```
 ![ Alt Text](mongo_exercise9.png)
 8.
-query that filter for characters that have both blue eyes and are female
+Query that filter for characters that have both blue eyes and are female
 ```
 db.characters.find({
   eye_color: "blue",